-- 74. The Proponent shall prepare and implement an updated Final Void and Mine Closure Plan (as a component of the overall Rehabilitation Management Plan required under condition 73 of schedule 3) to the satisfaction of the Executive Director Mineral Resources, following consultation with the Director-General.
-A draft plan must be prepared and submitted to the Executive Director Mineral Resources by the end of December 2020, and a final plan must be prepared and submitted to the Executive Director Mineral Resources by the end of December 2026.
-Each version of the plan must: - (a) be subject to independent review and verification by suitably qualified, experienced and independent person/s (including a groundwater expert) whose appointment has been approved by the Director-General; - (b) identify and consider: - options for continued mining beyond current project life; - interactions with the final landform of adjoining mines (including any direct or indirect interaction between final voids); - opportunities for integrated mine planning with adjoining mines to minimise environmental impacts of the mines' final landforms; - all reasonable and feasible landform options for the final void (including filling); - predicted stability of the proposed landforms; and
+74. The Proponent shall prepare and implement an updated Final Void and Mine Closure Plan (as a component of the overall Rehabilitation Management Plan required under condition 73 of schedule 3) to the satisfaction of the Resources Regulator, following consultation with the Planning Secretary.
+A draft plan must be prepared and submitted to the Resources Regulator by the end of December 2020, and a final plan must be prepared and submitted to the Resources Regulator by the end of December 2026.
+Each version of the plan must:

-- predicted hydrochemistry and hydrogeology (including long-term groundwater recovery and void groundwater quality); - (c) include a detailed proposed landform design; and - (d) demonstrate that the proposed final landform: - satisfies the relevant objectives in Table 17; - minimises the extent of any resulting pit lake; - avoids salt scalding; - maximises the capacity of emplaced spoil to drain to the natural environment; and - ensures that drained waters do not adversely affect the downstream environment.
+- be subject to independent review and verification by suitably qualified, experienced and independent person/s (including a groundwater expert) whose appointment has been approved by the Planning Secretary; - (b) identify and consider: - options for continued mining beyond current project life; - interactions with the final landform of adjoining mines (including any direct or indirect interaction between final voids); - opportunities for integrated mine planning with adjoining mines to minimise environmental impacts of the mines' final landforms; - all reasonable and feasible landform options for the final void (including filling); - predicted stability of the proposed landforms; and - predicted hydrochemistry and hydrogeology (including long-term groundwater recovery and void groundwater quality); - (c) include a detailed proposed landform design; and - (d) demonstrate that the proposed final landform: - satisfies the relevant objectives in Table 17; - minimises the extent of any resulting pit lake; - avoids salt scalding: - maximises the capacity of emplaced spoil to drain to the natural environment; and - ensures that drained waters do not adversely affect the downstream environment.